top of page

 A: No, absolutely not.
 Everyone has a different comfort level.
 Of the models I use on a regular basis, some only model in landscape work, some only in erotic work, and some do both.
 I never ask someone to go from one style to another.
 That decision is made solely by the model herself.
 Whatever venue you apply for is the only area I will ask you to work in.
 If you decide to venture into another area, you must ask me to be a part of that style of work.
 That rule is for the protection of the models and me.

 A: Items to bring: Good fitting shoes for hiking.
 I wear a good tennis type shoe.
 Hairbrush, toothbrush & paste.
 If you forget yours, I have new ones I keep just for that reason.
 Also, something loose fitting that you can put on and take off easily.
 Sarong or loose house dress works well.
 Your camera gear if you are going to photograph.
 Tampons if need be.
-I carry some for emergency purposes.
+I carry some for-emergency purposes.
 And don't fret about swapping out in front of me.
 Been through that hundreds of times, and having you dash off just wastes time.
 All I ask is that you give me the used ones to carry in my camera bag so they don't get left out in the landscape.
 Trust me, I have no fetish for used tampons, I just don't like garbage left lying about.
 I spend too much of my time cleaning up after others as it is.
 And I normally have a baggie in there to put them in.
 (My stained camera bag is rolling its eyes...)
 Your pillow, shampoo, etc. if you don't want to use the ones I have (stuff I have glommed onto at motels).
 I have plenty of towels and soaps as well, so you don't need to bring those.
 One good set of clothes if we go out for dinner some place nice.
 You will not need makeup or jewelry.
 I don't want any in my images.
 Loose fitting sweatshirt and warm pants / skirt for cool mornings and evenings.
 It can be damn cold sometimes.

 What to do: Take off bra, panties, also socks if they are tight fitting before leaving home.
 I do not want to sit around for an hour waiting for ligature marks to go away.
 You won't be wearing a bra or panties during our entire adventure unless we go out for dinner one night, and I don't care if you do then, but that is up to you.
 Let me know what beverage you like to drink around a campfire in the evenings, so I have it on hand.
 Also, what your eating habits are.
 I can accommodate whatever, I just don't want to be cooking a Porterhouse steak only to find out you are vegan.
 I can do vegan just as easily if that is the case.